olivierbeaulieu/defacebookify/README.md

 ## Usage

-Run `$ gulp --watch` and load the `dist`-directory into chrome.
+Run `$ gulp --watch` and load the `dist` directory into chrome.

 ## Entryfiles (bundles)

-There are two kinds of entryfiles that create bundles.

-1. All js-files in the root of the `./app/scripts` directory
+All js-files in the root of the `./app/scripts` directory
-2. All css-,scss- and less-files in the root of the `./app/styles` directory

 ## Tasks